 Climate Action takes centre stage

-Julie Longton, Head of PR & Campaigns, gives her views on the next two weeks and why they are crucial for climate action
+Julie Longton, Head of PR & Campaigns, gives her views on the next two weeks and why they are crucial for climate action.
+30th November 2023

 As we approach COP28, heads of state, government officials, industry leaders, academics and civil society will take centre stage again to assess progress on tackling climate change.
 This year, the first Global Stocktake will reveal if we are on track to achieve our climate goals, the first time since adopting the Paris Agreement in 2015.
 This will allow nations to work out what action needs to be taken to bridge the gaps… And unfortunately, it does feel like there are lots of gaps.